vrlong1/playground-V94MXSqR/markdowns/welcome.md

 Insert coolness here

 # Our Tools of Trade
 This week we will be covering different tools to help you get started in the programming field!
-We will take a crack at:
+We will be covering:
 * Scratch Programming
 * Sphero
 * Web Dev

+In this lesson we will take a crack at Scratch.
+Click the next page to continue.

 Ready or not, here we goooo!